ktakashi/r6rs-pffi/README.md

 Defines a type alias.
 Similar mechanism as `typedef` in C.

-Implementation note:
-For Chez Scheme, this registeres the given _name_ into a global storage.
-Also, this form can only be used different library from the foreign procedure bindings, otherwise the macro expander would complain.

 ### Foreign types

 Implementations may have own bindings for foreign types.
 This layer absorbs